rsterbin/hih_covid_benefits_tool/README.md

 Unfortunately, Sheets doesn't play nice with newlines, so each benefit scenario spreadsheet needs to be adjusted on import:

 1. Create the import csv from `matrix.pl`
+2. Import it into the Sheets doc as a new sheet
+3. Change the tab to the name of the benefit
-2. In cell C1, enter: `:=SUBSTITUTE(B1, "XXX", char(10))`
+4. In the formula box for cell C1, enter: `=SUBSTITUTE(A1, "XXX", char(10))`
-3. Copy column C and paste it **values only** into column D
+5. Copy column C and paste it **values only** into column D
-4. Delete columns B and C
+6. Delete columns A and C
-5. Adjust column widths so that A shows all the scenarios and there's enough room to write comfortably in B
-6. Insert a line at the top and label the columns "Scenario" (A) and "Response" (B)
+7. Insert a line at the top and label the columns "Code" (A) "Scenario" (B) and "Response" (C)
-7. Insert a line at the top and label it with the name of the benefit
+8. Insert a line at the top and label it with the name of the benefit
-8. Change the font size of the title to 14 and bold both that and the headers
+9. Change the font size of the title to 14 and bold both that and the headers
+10. Adjust column widths so that A is mostly hidden, B shows all the scenarios and there's enough room to write comfortably in C
+11. Set vertical alignment to top for the whole sheet
-9. Turn on text wrapping and set vertical alignment to top
+12. Turn on text wrapping for column C

 Since we only want to share one worksheet, create a new tab for each benefit.